 Grocery retail isn’t for the faint of heart.
 From high levels of competition to razor thin margins, grocers face challenges that rarely have simple solutions.
 Ultra-fresh products like fruits and vegetables pose some of the largest difficulties because they’re unlike any other category in food retail, but they also comprise one of the largest revenue streams and opportunity centers.
 Let’s take a look at three common challenges in fruit and vegetable management — and strategies for how to turn those obstacles into opportunities.

-While no single solution can eliminate it, grocers must account for drift in their inventory projections to maintain service levels.
-A planning solution that integrates drift data into balance projections will better position planners to place orders that improve availability.
+While no single solution can eliminate it, grocers must account for shrinkage in their inventory projections to maintain service levels.
+A planning solution that integrates shrink data into balance projections will better position planners to place orders that improve availability.

 Accounting for Extreme Variability